Yoga nidra affects the brain by shifting brain waves into a beneficial state of regeneration and repair.

 Yoga nidra can take you even deeper than that.
-As the practice progresses, you shift into a theta brain wave state which is associated with a very deep relaxation, creativity, memory consolidation, and stress release.
+As the practice progresses, you shift into a theta brain wave state which is associated with very deep relaxation, creativity, memory consolidation, and stress release.

-Yoga nidra can take us all the way to delta state, which is characterized by very slow brain wave oscillations.
+Yoga nidra can take us all the way to the delta state, which is characterized by very slow brain wave oscillations.
 This is the most restorative and restful state, in which our organs and organ systems begin to regenerate and repair themselves.

-Very few of us get to spend enough time in a delta brain wave state on a regular basis.
+Very few of us get to spend enough time in a delta brain-wave state on a regular basis.
 This means we are not offering our bodies and brains an opportunity to restore and regenerate in-depth.
 With yoga nidra meditation, you can change that and begin to create a foundation for radiant health and wellbeing.

 Try this guided meditation to help promote deep, restful sleep.